Adige-Calculations/OpenFOAM-handbook/src/7_Directories’_structure/fvOptions.md

 # fvOptions

-This dictionary defines properties allocable in the geometry such as porosity value, temperature limiters, etc… It is enough writing the document to have valid the criteria on the calculations, no need to run a command in the terminal
+This dictionary defines optional properties the case adopt, such as porosity value, temperature limiters, etc.
+The document once it is written does not require an utility to be applicable because it is directly run by solver